swisscom/dop_common/doc/plan_format_v0.0.1.md

     ...
 ```

-__Important__ |  The node name must be unique for each deployment.
+NOTE: The node name must be unique for each deployment.
 Please keep this in mind when combining several deployments into a single deployment file.

 ### Node Properties
 Each node configuration is described by a so-called node hash.
 The list bellow